|Home | Intro | About | Feedback | Prev | Next||

 "The three characters in the basic development of evolution are Cuvier, Lamarck and Patrick Matthew.
 The origin of species has no new ideas." (p.
 29)

-This is a book of someone who hates Darwin and Darwinists.
+This is a book by someone who hates Darwin and Darwinists.
 It is written by a historian of science.
 Dempster is not a creationist.
-In some older creationist books, creationists used to attack the person of Darwin.
+In some older creationist books, creationists used personal attacks (Ad Hominem) against Darwin.
 We have gone a long way since then.
 Modern creationists do not attack the person, but the theory (12).
 However, Dempster likes attacking persons.
 Here is an astonishing demonstration of Dempster's attitude towards Darwin:

 "I freely acknowledge that Mr Matthew has anticipated by many years the explanation which I have offered of the origin of species under the name of natural selection.
 I think that no one will feel surprised that neither I, nor any other naturalist, had heard of Matthew's views, considering how briefly they are given and that they appeared in the appendix of a work on naval timber and arboriculture".
 [21 April 1860].(p28).
-See also: 10.Dempster does not say that Darwin lied, but complains that Darwin could and should have known the work because it was published by a well known publisher and was reviewed by a well known reviewer in a magazine to which Darwin had subscribed.
-Dempster's complains many times about injustices done to Matthew by Darwinists.
+See also: 10.Dempster does not say that Darwin lied, but complains that Darwin could and should have known the work because it was published by a well-known publisher and was reviewed by a well-known reviewer in a magazine to which Darwin had subscribed.
+Dempster complains many times about injustices done to Matthew by Darwinists.
 Dempster's interpretation and selection of the facts is extreme anti-Darwin.
 However, the book is a rich source of all the influences on Darwin and Darwin's predecessors.
 The true founder of Evolution was Lamarck.
-Dempster is rewriting a history which gives Darwin too much credit and forget to mention Patrick Matthew, who set out the theory of natural selection for the first time in print (1931).
-However according to Ernst Mayr :
+Dempster is rewriting a history that gives Darwin too much credit and forgets to mention Patrick Matthew, who set out the theory of natural selection for the first time in print (1931).
+However, according to Ernst Mayr:

 "Patrick Matthew undoubtedly had the right idea, just like Darwin did on September 28, 1838, but he did not devote the next twenty years to converting it into a cogent theory of evolution.
 As a result it had no impact whatsoever."
 (5).Also, according to W. D. Hamilton:

 "Credit in science is partly for effective communication, not just for right ideas. (...)
 Likewise Darwin, not Patrick Matthew, gets the credit for evolution by natural selection because Darwin wrote his ideas clearly and persistently with extreme multiplicity of illustrations, not as a few paragraphs (clear though these paragraphs also were) of note F of an Appendix to a book on Naval Timber and Arboriculture".(11).Contrary to the impression Dempster gives the reader, it is not true that Patrick Matthew is never mentioned in the Darwin-literature.
 The astronomer Fred Hoyle (7) reports that the term "natural selection" was coined in 1831 by Patrick Matthew.
 Stephen Jay Gould (1985) mentioned him in The Flamingo's Smile, quoted by Daniel Dennett in Darwin's Dangerous Idea (p49) (2).
 Further Patrick Matthew has been mentioned as a precursor of Charles Darwin in Søren Løvtrup(1987) (3); in L.R.
 Croft (1989) The Life and Death of Charles Darwin (reported by James Hayward,1998 (6)) and in Gertrude Himmelfarb (1962) Darwin and the Darwinian Revolution (p.184).
 Dempster does not mention such cases.
-It's true however that one doesn't find Matthew in the standard textbooks of evolution.
+Indeed, most textbooks of evolution do not mention Patrick Matthew except Bergstrom and Dugatkin (2012) Evolution fully acknowledge Matthew's contribution (pp 39-40) and in the third edition (2023) (16).

 "There is grandeur in this view of life, with its several powers, having been originally breathed by the Creator into few forms or into one ...".Now Dempster blames Darwin for unnecessarily dragging in the Creator.
 However, the words "by the Creator" are not present in every edition (4).
 In the 2nd edition "by the Creator" is introduced after "originally breathed."
 (8).
 For example in my 1972 Penguin paperback copy of the first edition there is no Creator in the last paragraph.
 Also in Stephen Jay Gould's copy there is no Creator.
 Dempster is completely unaware of this fact.
 It would have been better, if Dempster had have clarified the matter by investigating Darwin's original manuscripts (13).
 That's the job of a historian of science.